Smith-Dhande/B-S-Code/README.md

 # Why BS Code?

-Every developer has built a To-Do app.

-Many have built a CRUD application.

-Very few build a desktop IDE.
+## Why BS Code?

-BS Code started as a challenge to understand **how professional developer tools are engineered**, not just how they're used.
+Most developers build web applications.
+I wanted to understand how professional desktop developer tools are engineered.

-The objective was never to compete with Visual Studio Code or Cursor.

-Instead, the project focuses on implementing the systems behind modern IDEs—desktop architecture, editor integration, Git workflows, GitHub authentication, embedded terminals, workspace management, and local AI—while following production-oriented software engineering practices.
+BS Code is a personal project built to explore the architecture behind modern IDEs—not to replace Visual Studio Code or Cursor, but to learn by implementing the systems that power them.

-Today, BS Code has grown from a simple browser-based editor into a full desktop application powered by Electron and continues to evolve toward its first public alpha release.
+Built with Electron, Monaco Editor, Git, GitHub, an embedded terminal, and local AI, BS Code has evolved from a simple browser-based editor into a full desktop IDE and continues to grow toward its first public alpha release.

 ---